Are saunas and ice baths good for wrestlers?

 Furthermore, the infrastructure for using these methods was limited .
 Only professional teams or elite athletes had access to cryotherapy chambers or recovery facilities with thermal contrasts.

 For a long time, "being strong" meant not complaining, not resting, not seeking relief .
-Many fighters grew up in environments where asking for ice was considered "soft."
+Many fighters grew up in environments where asking for ice was seen as "soft."

-This mentality caused many athletes to ignore the benefits of recovery techniques, even when they began to become popular.
+This mindset led many athletes to ignore the benefits of recovery techniques, even as they began to become popular.

-It used to be thought that training was the only thing that mattered: more hours on the mat, more sparring, more rounds.
+It used to be thought that training was the only thing that mattered: more hours on the tatami, more sparring, more rounds.

 Today we know that without a good recovery, there is no real progress .

-That's why cryotherapy, cold baths, and saunas are no longer "fads," but rather science-backed tools , especially useful for contact sports where there is joint wear, bruising, and constant muscle fatigue.
+That's why cryotherapy, cold baths, and saunas are no longer "fads" but tools backed by science , especially useful for contact sports where there is joint wear, blows, and constant muscle fatigue.

 Influence of networks and elite athletes

 The rise of platforms like Instagram and YouTube has also played a key role.
-Seeing UFC champions, BJJ fighters, and CrossFit athletes sharing their recovery routines has normalized and democratized these practices.
+Seeing UFC champions, BJJ fighters, or CrossFit athletes sharing their recovery routines has normalized and democratized these practices.

 Now you know what Gordon Ryan, Israel Adesanya, and IBJJF athletes do to take care of their bodies.
 And that motivates thousands to try it too.